amaurremi/mealprep/prompt-1.md

 - Prefer **canola/rapeseed oil** as the default cooking fat this week unless otherwise specified.

+- Only prep on Sunday items that will be used within their safe storage window before spoiling or losing quality.
+For any ingredients needed later in the week (beyond their safe storage time), schedule their prep for a later day (specify which day and what prep to do then).
+For example:

 ## Output rules

 - Output only the final plan + the Compliance Check table.